AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 ## Menu and tool options

-You can control UI elements such as the left hand panel, comments pane, toolbars, etc. UI option variables.
+You can control various options provided by PDF Embed API.
 The `previewFile` function reads the variable values and toggles features on and off accordingly.
 As usual with Javascript, there's more than one way to accomplish the task.
 In example 1, you can create an object that stores the variables.